top of page

 When I would call a customer back at the time they requested, it was a much smoother call when I referred back to our earlier call.

-For example: "Hi, last time I called, you said you wanted to talk things over with your husband about setting an appointment, is now a better time to set that up?"
+For example: "Hi, last time I called, you said you wanted to talk things over with your spouse about setting an appointment, is now a better time to set that up?"

 Or if they were on vacation last time you called, you can ask how their vacation went.
 Having these small pieces of information will make a big difference.